spoofedpacket/puppet-galera/README.md

 ###`sst_method`

 Type: String.
-Default: 'xtrabackup'.
-SST (state transfer method) to when joining a cluster.
-Other possibilities are 'rsync' and 'mysqldump'.
+Default: 'xtrabackup-v2'.
+SST (state transfer method) to use when joining a cluster.
+Other possibilities are 'xtrabackup', 'rsync' and 'mysqldump'.
 See percona docs for further info.

 ###`sst_user`